mzamith/jasmine-test-cases/README.md

 ### Code coverage

-For code `coverage` directory, we will be using [Karma](https://karma-runner.github.io/1.0/index.html).
+For code coverage, we will be using [Karma](https://karma-runner.github.io/1.0/index.html).
 In this example, Karma will fire up our code in a PhantomJS browser and generate the necessary files for examination.

 To test it out, move to JasmineDemo directory and type the following in the comand line: